MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/index.md

 ---
-title: Overview of PlayFab Parties
+title: Overview of PlayFab Party
 author: v-thopra
 description: Introduces the concepts and APIs for PlayFab networking. ms.author: v-thopra